ALSETLab/Modelica-Drone-3D-FMI/README.md

 	- Tests
 3. Under the Examples/DroneWithIdealPowerSystem package, open the model `TestSystem.mo` and select it as `Simulation model`.
 This has inputs that act as change in x, y, z coordinates of the drone and outputs x, y, z from the pseudo-GPS modeled within.
 4. Go to simulation tab of your tool and change the simulation time to 10s then click simulate button.
 5. This simulation should result with the z-coordinate approaching 5 meters, and the other coordinates (x,y) should be around zero.
 To verify, plot the variables `.xgps`, `.ygps` and `.zgps` of the model by running the Modelica script `drone_simulation_setup.mos`.
-You should obtain the result below.
+You should obtain the result below.<br>
 ![Simulation Results image](/A_Modelica/DroneLibrary/Resources/Images/UserGuide/AnimationPlot_Dashed.png "Simulation Results")

 6. Within Dymola, run the script `drone_animation_setup.mos`, and then click on the `Play` button to see the animation.
-The red arrows indicate the force of the propellers.
+The red arrows indicate the force of the propellers.<br>
 ![Animation image](/D_Pics/anim.gif "Animation")

 To switch between different model variants, they can be changed by using the 'change class' method by following the steps in the figure below:

 ![Modelvariants](/A_Modelica/DroneLibrary/Resources/Images/UserGuide/droneLib_Example1.png "Change model variants")
 ## B. FMU
 ### Using the distributed FMU